-As a Person Conducting a Business or Undertaking (PCBU) you have the primary duty to ensure that workers and others are not exposed to health and safety risks arising from your work.
+As a PCBU, you have the primary duty to ensure that workers and others are not exposed to health and safety risks arising from your work.

-Refer to page 3 of Spray painting and powder coating - Code of Practice for more information.
+- Spray painting and powder coating - Code of Practice

 The processes involved in spray painting and powder coating are hazardous due to a combination of factors such as the use, handling and storage of hazardous chemicals, and exposure to electrical, noise, manual handling and plant hazards.